skupperproject/skupper/charts/skupper-monitoring/README.md

 ## Usage

-To deploy the Skupper Network Observer to a namespace using Helm, printing the useful kube-prometheus-stack subchart notes which can be useful.
+To deploy the Skupper Monitoring Stack to a namespace using Helm, printing the useful kube-prometheus-stack subchart notes which can be useful.

 ```